nvdungx/nvdungx.github.io/_posts/2022-10-12-CAPL-script.md

 ### I.2 `variable`
 - CAPL program variables can be declared in each function as local variable or under `variables` section as global variables.
+> NOTE: CAPL only allow declare local variable at the beginning portion of the function.
 {% highlight C %}
 variables
 {